yclas/documentation/how-to-add-locations.md

 ![How to add locations 2]({{site.baseurl}}/images/new-location.png)
 </a>

-After submitting you should see the information:
+After submitting, you should get this message:

 _"Success.
 Location created"_.

-Continue creating new locations if necessary, **delete cache** after finishing to see the changes.
+Continue creating new locations if necessary amd remember to **delete cache** after finishing to see the changes.
 To delete cache go to: **Extra** > **Tools** > **Cache** and press the button **Delete all**.

 New locations now will be available to choose in **Publish New Advertisement** form and visible in **'Locations' widget**.

 ### Import Locations

 You can also add locations by importing them.
-Use [this example file](https://docs.google.com/uc?id=0B60e9iwQucDwa2VjRXAtV0FXVlk&export=download) to create yours and simply import locations in your website.
-For more information follow [this guide.](http://docs.yclas.com/use-import-tool-categories-locations/#import-locations)
+Use [this example file](https://docs.google.com/uc?id=0B60e9iwQucDwa2VjRXAtV0FXVlk&export=download) to create yours and simply import locations into your website.
+For more information, follow [this guide.](http://docs.yclas.com/use-import-tool-categories-locations/#import-locations)

 ## How to add sub-locations